Manufacturer: SaverLamp

 In recent years we have seen a definite trend for compact fluorescent lamps to shrink in size, having now reached the point where they actually CAN fit into fittings designed for incandescent lamps without sticking out the top.
 The last two table lamps in the sitting room here only today finally managed to ditch the 60W incandescent lamps in favour of 11W Philips Genie lamps.
 These two had been stuck for a while as they have very shallow shades, and only now had I managed to find lamps that small at a good price.
 However...not all CFLs are small...at the other end of the scale some manufacturers have been creating monsters...like this 85W beast.
 At not very far off a foot in length and roughly three and a half inches in diameter - this sucker is NOT going to fit in your average bedside table lamp...That however really is not what it was designed for.

 You may recall that I said earlier that this thing probably wouldn't fit in your bedside light...this is probably a good thing.
 I for one, certainly would not want to have my eyes open if I switched this thing on in the middle of the night.
 The 10W PL-C in my bedside light's bad enough...but this thing....ouch!
 The output really is very, very impressive.
 I don't know whether I quite believe the manufacturer's claim of it being equivalent to 425W of incandescent light, but at the same time, it only appears to consume 65W of power rather than 85W...so all of the figures seem to be a little shaky.
 As I said, I'm not sure if their claims are right...but I can categorically say that it IS brighter than a 200W incandescent lamp, by quite a margin.
 The 150W one we used to use in the kitchen (and generally had to replace on a monthly basis) really seems like a candle in comparison.
-It's a well behaved lamp too, without messing around flickering or buzzing loudly or doing anything annoying like that.
-Warm up is fast too, even from sub-freezing temperatures.
+I

 My only real gripes with this lamp are that it uses an instant start ballast - in a lamp costing this much I'd really rather see a ballast which would pre-heat the lamp electrodes, as this can extend the lamp lifetime quite considerably, especially if it is switched frequently.
 The second one is really nit-picking; and that is that the plastic the case is made of is rather prone to yellowing as evidenced in the photographs below.
 This really is not an issue, and does not affect the operation of the lamp in the slightest - but it makes it look a bit of a mess.